ghazal-aroosa/ghazal-aroosa/README.md

  👋 Hi, I’m ghazal-aroosa
   🔭 Masters of Computer Science
-       from "Punjab University College of Information And Technology Lahore."
 - 💞️  Fun fact: Full Stack Developer📊
 - 👀 I’m interested in Web and Mobile Application Developer by Profession and hobby.🚀
 - 🌱 Ask me about,Reactjs JavaScript,TypeScript,AWS and my projects on ghazal.aroosa@gmail.com